 John's considerable experience in toxic tort/environmental litigation provides him with a unique ability to defend his clients' interests by investigating, evaluating, and marshalling the evidence, working with expert witnesses and participating in expert witness discovery, and serving as a first-chair trial lawyer in high value cases.
 He works closely with clients, developing strategies for defending the case, and ensuring that clients are notified of significant developments and provided with his recommendations as to the best course of action.

 Called upon by clients and insurance claims representatives, John regularly gives presentations on various subject matters relating to toxic tort and product liability cases, including those specifically relating to trying asbestos-related mesothelioma cases and cases in which talc products allegedly caused ovarian cancer or mesothelioma.
 He has co-authored articles on medical-legal issues in the DRI magazine For the Defense and in the Practicing Law Institute’s Toxic Tort Case Essentials.
+As a result of his considerable trial experience, John was invited to join the prestigious American College of Trial Advocates (ABOTA).

 John is originally from Denver, Colorado and presently resides with his family in Los Angeles.